probmods/chapters/hierarchical-models.md

 # The Blessing of Abstraction

 Now let's investigate the relative learning speeds at different levels of abstraction.
 Suppose that we have a number of bags that all have identical prototypes: they mix red and blue in proportion 2:1.
 But the learner doesn't know this.
 She observes only one ball from each of N bags.
-What can she learn about an individual bag versus the population as a whole as the number of bags changes? (**Note: this example is too slow to run on Churchserv.
-Results are shown below.**)
+What can she learn about an individual bag versus the population as a whole as the number of bags changes?

 ~~~~
 (define colors '(red blue))